george-silva/arop/README.md

 ---

-You are here: Products & Services /

-AROP

-Welcome to the software download area!
-Please contact us	 if you have problems or questions.
-Download Available

-Current Version

-AROP, Version 2.2.6

 Overview

   Accurate geo-referencing information is a basic requirement for combining remote satellite imagery with other geographic information.
 To detect changes in time-series satellite images, it is extremely important for the images to be precisely co-registered and orthorectified, so that images acquired from different sensors and dates can be compared directly.